Jakarta EE TCK Process 1.3

 is not a mechanism to attempt to handle implementation specific issues.

-How Tests May be Added to a TCK
+How Tests May be Added or Changed in a TCK

 Process for releasing a point revision of a TCK